,

 When should I be scouting for wheat midge?

 Adults appear in late June and early July.
-Scouting of your wheat field should be done regularly between heading and flowering.
+Scouting of fields should be done regularly between heading and flowering.
 Scout in the evenings, from about 8 - 10 pm, when the temperature is around 15 degrees Celsius and there is no or very light winds.
-Also, scout four or five places in the field for a more accurate count.
+Also, scout various locations (four or five places) in the field for a more representative count.

 What are the thresholds for wheat midge?